Mental Health and Counseling Services

 - If your counselor believes that a child, an elderly person, or a member of a vulnerable population is being abused or neglected, he or she will be required to file a report with the appropriate state agency.

-- In the event of a legal proceeding, a judge may order your counselor to testify and/or turn over your counseling records if the judge determines that the case demands it.
+- In the event of a legal proceeding, a judge may order or subpoena your counseling records if the judge determines that the case demands it.

 Frequently Asked Questions